3DCoded/3MS/docs/index.md

 ## What about the 3DChameleon?

 I recently created a klipper plugin for the 3DChameleon after purchasing a unit.
-I'm sure my Chameleon could have worked if I had tuned it further, but after several months with only partial success, I disassembled my 3DChameleon and created the 3MS.
-I am still open to pull requests for **[3dchameleon-klipper](https://github.com/3dcoded/3dchameleon-klipper)**, but I won't be able to test it myself anymore.
+I'm sure my Chameleon could have worked if I had tuned it further, but after several months with only partial success, I gave up.
+I am still open to pull requests for **[3dchameleon-klipper](https://github.com/3dcoded/3dchameleon-klipper)** and will do my best to respond to issues there, but I won't be able to test it myself anymore.

-If you want to convert a 3DChameleon to a 3MS, see [3DChameleon Conversion](3dchameleon.md).
+If you are having reliability issues with the 3DChameleon, see [3DChameleon Conversion](3dchameleon.md).